 The energy transition law for environmentally friendly growth from the 17th August 2015 stated that to be decent, housing has to meet minimum energy performance criteria.
 The decree from the 9th March 2017 has clarified these criteria, including energy performance in the characteristics of acceptable housing.
 Let’s review these additional decency criteria.

-The decree of March,9th of 2017 modifies the 30th of January 2002’s one concerning the decent dwelling’s characteristics.
+The decree from 9th March 2017 updates that of 30th of January 2002 concerning the characteristics of acceptable housing.
 The property is considered as energy-efficient for reasons related to its own design such as its airtightness and its ventilation which have to be appropriate.

-The property has to be shielded against unwanted air infiltration.
+The property has to be protected from unwanted air leakage.

 Luckily, the nature of a dwelling’s decency is determined independently of its occupancy situation (throughout the year by a large family or only a few weeks per year) and the energy cost.

-Starting from January, 1st of 2018, dwellings will have to be shielded from “unwanted air infiltration” to be considered as decent.
-And starting from July, 1st of 2018 it will have to be equipped with an “adequate” ventilation system.
+Starting from 1st January 2018, housing will have to be protected from “unwanted air leakage” to be considered as decent.
+From 1st July 2018 it will have to have an “adequate” ventilation system.